“Warm-hearted, emotional, incredibly talented, [Judy] has always been a favorite in Hollywood.” Lloyd Shearer, 1955

 Photo: Judy and Jack Carter on “The Hollywood Palace.”

-The above video is our friend Mark Milano’s “mash-up” of the final film footage featuring Susan Hayward, but lip-synching to Judy’s pre-recording.
+The video here is our friend Mark Milano’s “mash-up” of the final film footage featuring Susan Hayward, but lip-synching to Judy’s pre-recording.
 Thanks, Mark!

 March 27, 1969: Judy and Mickey Deans flew to Torremolinos, on the Costa del Sol in Spain, for a long weekend.
 Deans apparently felt the sun was better for Judy than a hospital, but it is doubtful that this “Long weekend” did any good; upon arrival, Judy took to her bed in the hotel, but the first night she slipped in the bathroom, bruising herself slightly.
 The next morning she fell asleep on the floor of the bathroom, with Deans having to break the door down.
 The day after that, they moved into a suit when it became available.
 The local doctor changed Judy’s medication from Ritalin to a milder medication, Longacton, and suggested that she be moved to a hospital – Deans again insisted he could help her more in the hotel.